sandboxnu/major-scraper/README.md

 `pnpm scrape 2021 2022 current`

 This will populate the `results` folder with parsed JSON files and the catalogCache folder with cached HTML.

+There is a separate command that can scrape a single academic catalog log by providing a link.
+To do that, run the following:
+`pnpm scrape-link <link>`